hariz990/Mobile-Application-Development-A1A2/README.md

 Mobile Application Development Assignment 1 and Assignment 2 combined

 Assignment idea:
-Develop a movie booking application with features including an alarm to remind users about their booked movie time.
+Develop a movie booking application with Android studio

+Features completed:
+- Database
+- Event Notification
+- Display event location on Google map
+- Network monitoring

+For more details of the assignment instructions and tasks, please read Assignment2_s1_2019.pdf file that is attached in this project's repository